tonykamillo/dj-veryfi/README.md

 Now, you can play in django shell or just take look at the source code in the ***dj_veryfi*** app.

 ## Usage
-Once you have a django project, dj-veryfi installed and setedup, just declare your model field as ***dj_veryfi.fields.OCRInvoiceOrReceiptField***, as bellow.
+Once you have a django project, dj-veryfi installed and set up, just declare your model field as ***dj_veryfi.fields.OCRInvoiceOrReceiptField***, as bellow.

     from django.db import models
     from dj_veryfi.fields import OCRInvoiceOrReceiptField